davtango/ARC4-Decryption-System/README.md

 ## Concluding Remarks

-If I have time to return to this project, I may consider increasing the clock frequency by incorporating a PLL IP from Quartus to scale up the default board 50 MHz and accelerate the key-sifting speeds even further.
+Future work could include increasing the clock frequency using a PLL IP to further accelerate key-sifting throughput.

-For further details, I recommend reading the comments in both the design and testbench SystemVerilog files located in the src and tb folders respectively.
+For more details, see the comments and RTL in the .sv files.

-**Thanks for checking out this project!**
+**Thanks for reading!**